App-vNext/Polly/README.md

 Execute an `Action`, `Func`, or lambda delegate equivalent, through the policy.
 The policy governs execution of the code passed to the `.Execute()` (or similar) method.

+> **Note**
+>
-> _Note: The code examples below show defining the policy and executing code through it in the same scope, for simplicity.
-See the notes after the code examples for other usage patterns_.
+> The code examples below show defining the policy and executing code through it in the same scope, for simplicity.
+See the notes after the code examples for other usage patterns.

 ```csharp
 // Execute an action